Mazinho (footballer, born 1971)

 Pablo Joldmar José Alves (12 August 1971 – 29 September 2023), better known as Mazinho, was a Brazilian professional footballer who played as a defender.

 Career

-Formed in São Paulo youth categories, he played just 10 professional games for the club in 1990.
+Formed in the São Paulo youth categories, he played just 10 professional games for the club in 1990.
 He had to end his career after losing the use of his legs in a car accident, occurred 16 June 1990, in the city of São Carlos.

 Death

 Mazinho died in his hometown Américo de Campos, 29 September 2023.